 Do you try and work in short hikes when you have to go out of town?
 It’s such a great way to get out and explore a new area!

 4.1 miles, 535 ft elevation gain/loss, easy trails, mostly sun with some shady areas, great for summer jumping in the water!
 Parking reservations online are $8.
-Portable potties in the parking lot (they are working on getting flushing ones again) and dispersed through out the park.
+Portable potties in the parking lot (they are working on getting flushing ones again) and dispersed throughout the park.
 Dogs on leash.
-Nearest town is Auburn with lots of food options!
+The nearest town is Auburn with lots of food options!

 Things We Love: